PrestaShopCorp/docs.cloud.prestashop.com/docs/src/1-how-it-works/README.md

 ### Relationships

-For every merchant who has linked the shop with ps account, an `ownerUuid` and a `shopUuid` will be accessible.
+For every merchant who has linked their store with PrestaShop Account, an `ownerUuid` and a `shopUuid` will be accessible.
 These values can be retrieved from the PrestaShop Account context.

 - `ownerUuid`: Store owner User Id